openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 The function call is *safe* because it handles nullish values properly.

-:ref:`Step 1 Selection of Function` and :ref:`Step 2 Semantic Correctness Check`
+There are two steps that determine and check the function to be called at compile time :ref:`Step 1 Selection of Function` and :ref:`Step 2 Semantic Correctness Check`.
-below specify the steps to follow to determine what function is being called.

 .. index::
    chaining operator